 Best Overall – Aputure Light Storm LS C120D Mark 2

-This is one of the better options on the market for seriously invested streamers looking to bring their webcam/DSLR quality to the next level.
+This is one of the better options on the market for seriously invested content creators looking to bring their webcam/DSLR quality to the next level.
 Of course, it has a price to match.

 This is a studio light designed for the express purpose of producing quality light that can closely match the wavelength of the sun.
-It is not meant for entry-level streamers unless you have money to burn.
+It is not meant for entry-level streamers, so I recommend skipping this option if your just starting out.
 With that said, there are even more expensive options out there, and this one is reasonably priced by comparison.

 - Fantastic Color Reproduction, CRI 96+, TLCl 97+